“A cool designer boutique hotel with classy rooms and classic architecture within a whisper of the beach”

 - Plantlife / flora

 Children are welcome, although in truth, Villa Bentota might seem a little too perfect for toddlers and rumbustious youngsters.
 Aside from the beach, there’s not a lot for them to do.

 Family friendly accommodation:

-Two of the Standard Rooms (with a shared balcony) can be booked together, the Mohotti Suite has 2 bedrooms, and most other rooms can fit a baby cot or extra bed.
+Families may want to request the two first-floor Standard Rooms together, as they have a handy shared balcony.
+The Mohotti Suite has 2 bedrooms.
+Most rooms can fit a baby cot or extra bed.

 Baby cots on request

 Remember baby and child equipment may be limited or need pre-booking